apekshagangurde/Pizza-Sales-Dashboard-Project/README.md

 ## Usage:
 - Users can interact with the Power BI dashboard to explore sales data.
-- Colleagues and clients can refer to the documented SQL queries and analysis for result validation.

 ## Additional Notes:
 - Ensure the versions of MS Excel, MS SQL Server, and Power BI match the specified requirements for accurate analysis.